saurabh10022000/Flutter-Loan-Application/README.md

 - `name`: Identifier for the configuration.
 - `value`: Specific value, range, or options for the UI components.
 - `label`: Display label for the UI component.
-- `placeholder`: Placeholder text for the input fields.
+- `Placeholder`: Placeholder text for the input fields.

 ## Formulas